jenkinsci/bom/RELEASING.md

 ### Task handling

-#### Dependabot created PRs
+#### Renovate created PRs

 This will probably be the majority of work you'll do.

-In a perfect world, a Dependabot PR will just auto-merge into `master` and you won't have to do anything.
+In a perfect world, a Renovate PR will just auto-merge into `master` and you won't have to do anything.

-In a not so perfect world, a Dependabot PR will fail to build.
+In a not so perfect world, a Renovate PR will fail to build.
 Most of the time, it's because a plugin is too new for older LTS lines.
 The way you'll resolve this issue is to pin the older version to the correct LTS line.

 [!TIP]
 If you do have to do work on a PR, make sure to assign the PR to yourself so others can see that you are actively looking at the PR.